jacob319/hyde/_posts/2017-11-27-INTRO-TO-HTML&CSS.md

   </body>
 </html>
 ```
-  So if you're going to you a separate css file one must link in HTML: `<link rel="stylesheet" href="style.css">`.
+ so one must link the css file in HTML: `<link rel="stylesheet" href="style.css">`.
 Now let me give you and example:

 ```
 <!DOCTYPE html>